Domine Eduard Osok Airport: Expansion

+The exterior of the passenger terminal displays a unique form of ornamentation resembling betel nuts.
+The architecture design of Domine Eduard Osok Airport is designed to reflect the local culture.
+In addition, the interior has also been enhanced and equipped with facilities that add passenger comfort.
+With a passenger terminal building expanded to 13,700 m², the airport can accommodate up to 782 passengers per day.
 On the other side, the navigation facility will be improved in the future.
 AirNav Sorong also seeks to optimize the instrument landing system (ILS) to assist the landing.
 This would allow aircraft to land at the airport with ease and also allow the airport to serve night flights.
 AirNav Sorong is also currently installing a billing data system (BDS) and a billing cash system (BCS).
 The renovation of the air traffic control tower that was damaged due to an earthquake will also be part of the improvement of the airport's navigation system.

-Facility
+Future development

-The exterior of the passenger terminal displays a unique form of ornamentation resembling betel nuts.
-The architecture design of Domine Eduard Osok Airport is designed to reflect the local culture.
-In addition, the interior has also been enhanced and equipped with facilities that add passenger comfort.
-With a passenger terminal building expanded to 13,700 m2, the airport can accommodate 782 passengers daily.
+Due to the growing number of passengers traveling to and from Sorong, the current terminal—designed to accommodate only 1.2 million passengers annually—is already operating beyond its capacity.
+Plans are underway to expand the terminal from 13,700 m² to 14,000 m², increasing its capacity to up to 2.8 million passengers per year.
+The airport’s runway is also planned to be upgraded to accommodate wide-body aircraft such as the Airbus A330.
+The upgrade would include the construction of open drainage channels, rehabilitation of the runway strip, and installation of 8-inch underground pipes along both sides of the runway at depths determined by the runway’s structural specifications.
+These improvements are expected to increase the runway’s load-bearing capacity from the current 71 tonnes to approximately 78 tonnes.